jzohrab/DbMigrator/README.md

 follows the directory structure of these examples, the code can be used as-is.

-## Testing
+## Development

+### Database setup

-Some of the tests manipulate actual databases running on your system.
+The tests and examples manipulate actual databases running on your system.
 Start the local mysql and postgres database servers before running tests.

-### User accounts

 The tests assume the existence of the following accounts with admin access to the databases (to create and destroy objects, etc):